dwu937/SSB_Project_Sensor/README.md

 # SSB_Project_Sensor
 Github repository to store code for the dry lab portion of SSB project team's biosensor project
+@cr
 # Github Introduction
 Github is a remote database that you can store your work as you progress on projects.
-The following represents a schematic to illustrate how this works. hello &nbsp; &nbsp; &nbsp; &nbsp; hello
+The following represents a schematic to illustrate how this works. @cr
+@cr
  ______________________         _______________________
 |                      |       |                      |
 | David's Computer     |       |   Jenna's Computer   |